In the Blood (John Mayer song): Themes

 The song explores the relationship dynamics in his family and how that may have impacted the way he loves.
 Scott Conklin with Medium says of the song "that Mayer is wondering if the reason he is the way he is is because its something innate in his family.
 It’s heavy stuff."
 Gabrielle Ginsberg of Hollywood Life found the record "relatable for anyone who feels like there’s too much of their parents’ personalities in them (and not in a good way)."
 Mayer has said it's the song that makes him feel the most on the album, and while hesitant to explain it, saying, "If I was gonna go that honest on a song, I wasn't gonna necessarily be a liability to it and color it in," he also said, "When I listened to that back, it was like an anthem for me, about me...[during] a certain time in your life where you just want to turn yourself upside down and shake everything out and go, 'Where's the loose change?
 What is in here?'"

 Critical response

 Entertainment Weekly said the song was "perhaps the first ballad to explore nature versus nurture."

 Commercial performance

-The song became Mayer's first entry on the Billboard country chart.
-It debuted at number 59 on Country Airplay and reached its peak number 57 the following week.
-It peaked at number 39 on Hot Country Songs.
+The song became Mayer's first entry on the Billboard country charts.
+It debuted at number 59 on Billboard Country Airplay and reached a peak position of number 57 the following week.
+It peaked at number 39 on Billboard Hot Country Songs.